 African Health Sciences (Article, 2008) – Endometriosis of the Appendix

-American Journal of Obstetrics & Gynecology (Article, 1975) Endometriosis of the Appendix
+American Journal of Obstetrics & Gynecology (Abstract, 1975) Endometriosis of the Appendix

 American Journal of Surgery (Article, Oct.
 1981) Endometriosis of the Appendix Presenting as Acute Appendicitis